dailydotdev/docs/docs/key-features/content-types.md

 ## Collections

-Another type, the newset one, is the Collections.
+Another type, the newest one, is the Collections.

 They are an AI-powered feature that groups together all the news that has come out on the same topic from multiple sources and creates a concise, complete summary of what’s going on.